 Sports betting accounts will not be limited to residents of Louisiana, and sportsbooks will try to attract visitors from other states, especially in the New Orleans locations.
 You must be 21 or older to wager on sports and physically present within Louisiana state borders.

-LA Sports Betting Rules
+Louisiana Sports Betting Rules

 The New Orleans Saints and New Orleans Pelicans are the only two major professional sports teams in the state, and they will likely drive sports betting.
 Sports betting regulations have outlined what available betting markets can be offered in LA, but all of the most popular sports in the US will be included.